milindchavan12/CSharpFundamentals/README.md

 # C# Fundamentals
-C# is Object Oriented Programming language with 3 pillars in the language constituation:
+C# is Object Oriented Programming language with pillars in the language constituation:
+- Abstraction
 - Encapsulation
 - Inheritance
 - Polymorphism